~ PROBABLY THE MOST FUN YOU CAN HAVE ON A BOAT…WITH 20 PEOPLE ~

 From the Waterfront/SEU Metro: Exit the Metro Station & turn Right on M Street, which turns into Maine Ave.
 Cross the street to your Left, onto 6th St, toward the waterfront.
-DC Dragon Boat Club is located at Gangplank Marina, 6th and Water Street.
-We are on the right of the Cantina Marina.
+DC Dragon Boat Club is located at The Wharf.
+We meet in front of the Shake Shack.

-From the Circulator Bus, Convention-Waterfront Line: The Circulator Bus runs daily, every 10 minutes, from the convention center with stops along the way through the city and ends right in front of Gangplank Marina.
-It is the last stop in the direction of SW Waterfront.
+From the Circulator Bus, Convention-Waterfront Line: The Circulator Bus runs daily, every 10 minutes, from the convention center with stops along the way through the city.
+Disembark at the last stop in the direction of SW Waterfront.

-The DC Dragon Boat Club practices at the Gangplank Marina.
+The DC Dragon Boat Club practices at The Wharf.

-When you first arrive, look for a bunch of paddlers gathered at the Gazebo Pocket Park in front of the Gangplank Marina Security Office, between the parking lot and the Channel Inn Hotel.
-We will warm-up, do a quick run and then walk down to the docks for practice together as a team.
-This location is conveniently located along Maine Avenue in Southwest DC, just a short walkable distance from the Washington Monument / National Mall, across from East Potomac / Hains Point Park, and just 200 meters/yards from the Waterfront metro station.
+When you first arrive, look for a bunch of paddlers gathered in front of Shake Shack.
+The Wharf is conveniently located along Maine Avenue in Southwest DC, just a short walkable distance from the Washington Monument / National Mall, across from East Potomac / Hains Point Park, or a short walk from either the Waterfront or L’enfant metro stations.

 Parking Information During Practice Hours

-Street parking is available on Water Street & Maine Avenue just outside of the entrance to the Gangplank Marina with 2-hour meters now enforced from 7am-midnight, Mon-Sat.
+Street parking is available on Water Street & Maine Avenue with 2-hour meters now enforced from 7am-midnight, Mon-Sat.
 Sunday Parking is free.
-You can park for free for two hours on the adjacent 4th street and 6th street, as well as further along Maine Avenue toward the metro station.
+You can park for free for two hours on the adjacent 4th street and 6th street, as well as further along Maine Avenue toward the Waterfront metro station.
 These parking areas are within 200-300 meters from The Marina.
 See the map below for parking.